-Fig. 16a: Dome display, center resolution (left).
+Fig. 16: Dome display, center resolution (left).
 Astigmatism at 20° eye rotation (middle), compensated by focus change (right).
 Overlaid rectangles are 1arcmin x 1arcmin.

-Fig. 16a shows the center resolution of the design; it is almost as good as the concentric sphere design.
-At $20^{\circ}$ lateral eye rotation, the lateral resolution is still at its optimum, proving the mirror synthesis algorithm to work correctly (this is exactly what it was intended to deliver).
-The astigmatism, however, is strong, and as argued, this cannot be successfully addressed by changing the mirror shape.
+Fig. 16 shows the center resolution of the design; it is almost as good as the concentric sphere design.
+At 20° lateral eye rotation, the lateral resolution is still at its optimum, proving the mirror synthesis algorithm to work correctly (this is exactly what it was intended to deliver).
+The astigmatism, however, is severe, and as argued, this cannot be successfully addressed by changing the mirror shape.

 What can be done, is adjusting the local focus, for equal y and z blur.
 There are 3 ways:

 - 1. Leaving it to the user's eye accommodation, requiring accommodations to, e.g., 1.25 m. - 2.
-Bending the display, (this needs only about 1/4 mm). - 3.
+Bending the display, by about 1/4 mm. - 3.
 Using an anyway desirable dynamic focus feature (moving the display forth and back).